Chimera-tools/ChimPipe/docs/source/manual.rst

 Gene pair similarity file (Optional)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 One of ChimPipe's steps to discard actefactual chimeras is to filter out those chimeric junctions connecting genes that encode transcripts with a high sequence homology.
-Although it is an optional filter, it is **strongly recommended**, since according our benchmark it improves the specificity a lot with a minimal decrease of the sensitivity.
+Although it is an optional filter, it is **strongly recommended**, since according to our benchmark it improves a lot the specificity with a minimal decrease on the sensitivity.

-To enable this homology-based filtering you only need to run ChimPipe with the option ``--similarity-gene-pairs <TEXT FILE>``, where **TEXT FILE** is a file containing the matrix with information about the sequence similarity between gene pairs.
+To enable this homology-based filtering, you only need to run ChimPipe with the option ``--similarity-gene-pairs <TEXT FILE>``, where **TEXT FILE** is a file containing the matrix with information about the sequence similarity between gene pairs.

 You can download our **pre-generated matrices** por human, mouse and drosophila annotations from :ref:`Downloads` section or you can produce your own matrix with the script ``ChimPipe/src/bash/tools/similarity_bt_gnpairs.sh`` as follows: